str-dst/klipper_status/README.md

 Shows: nozzle + bed temperature (current/target), cooling fan speed, print state, current filename, progress bar, elapsed print time and a job thumbnail.

+## AI use disclosure

+This project was built with reasonable support from Anthropics Claude LLM.
+Mainly because I am by no means an embedded software or C/C++ developer and my experience with LVGL is very limited.

+This project was mainly started as a gimmicky thing on the side, since I wanted to see if I could get the display on my Flashforge AD5M 3D printer to show something useful after having installed Klipper on it.

 ## Build Dependencies

 Debian/Ubuntu: